 Additionally, some folks who have Asperger’s Syndrome cope by carefully observing and absorbing the personalities of others who are socially successful.
 This way may appear successful, but when you think about it you don’t really know who you are anymore.

 The most effective way you’ve coped is solitude- often immersing yourself with your passion.
 However, being alone all the time isn’t the way you’d like to live the rest of your life, and you hope to find a way to find acceptance with others.

 The good news: you can build on your strengths.

 There are many qualities you already possess that have gotten you through life so far.
 The ways of adjusting and coping with being neurodiverse you’ve developed already are not wrong.
 You are not defective, stupid, or insane.
 Maybe you indeed have a superior intellect, learning ability, or expertise with a topic.
 It’s possible that you are a loyal friend, have a strong sense of social justice, and/or are extremely creative.
 Taking what strengths you already have and building on your innate wisdom is an efficient way to grow.

 Therapy can fit your way of understanding.

 Often therapists will work from a neurotypical perspective.
 Maybe your previous therapist expected you to be able to keep up with abstract concepts, be a social aficionado, or didn’t provide enough structure in session for you.
 Not all therapists are like that!
 Some are very skilled and have life experience with neurodiverse individuals.
+Understanding sensory sensitivity is a key way this can look different in a therapy office.
 One-on-one talk therapy can be less overwhelming than a group setting for some with Asperger’s Syndrome.
 This brings us to how counseling can help you.